Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open Copilot Chat and Copy/Paste the following

     ```md
-    Generate all unit test scenarios for the controller action #selection
+    Generate all unit test scenarios for #selection
     Use the existing list of planes for test data
     ```